holo-routing/holo/INSTALL.md

 ## Installation

-Holo uses unstable Rust features, so building it from the source code requires a nightly version of the Rust compiler.

 ### Build from source

 1. Install the Rust toolchain

-If you don't already have Rust in your system, the best way to install it is via [rustup](https://rustup.rs/) (be sure to choose the nightly toolchain).
+If you don't already have Rust in your system, the best way to install it is via [rustup](https://rustup.rs/).

 2. Clone Holo's git repositories